alexnanchen/datascience-capstone-project/reports/DataAnalysis.md

 For the unigram, as we don't know all possible words for the english language, there is no coverage.
 However, for bigrams and trigrams we see a coverage lower than 0.001% and 0.00000001% respectively.

-This underline the fact that relying only on 3 grams will not work.
+This underline the fact that relying only on higher order N-grams will not work.
 We will have to use lower order N-grams as well has higher order N-grams to do our word prediction.

 ### Word selection